- Mental Health»

 What is Alanon?

 You may have heard of Alanon in relationship to someone you know who has a drinking problem, but did not understand what type of organization it is.
 Alanon is not for people who drink.
 Alanon is an organization for the friends and families of alcoholics.
-It uses a 12 Step program that is almost identical to the steps that are followed by members of Alcoholics Anonymous, but everything is viewed from the unique perspective of people who have been affected by someone else’s drinking.
+Its official name is Al-Anon Family Groups.
+It uses a 12 Step program which is almost identical to the steps that are followed by members of Alcoholics Anonymous, but everything is viewed from the unique perspective of people who have been affected by someone else’s drinking.

 The First Al-Anon Step is: We admitted we were powerless over alcohol – that our lives had become unmanageable.